chloeskt/ot-gan-ensae/README.md

 # Project for the Optimal Transport course at ENSAE Paris

-This repository contains the code done for the final project og the Optimal Transport course at ENSAE Paris.
-It has been done by Mathilde Kaploun (ENSAE Paris), Thomas Doucet (ENSAE Paris) and Chloé Sekkat (ENSAE Paris - ENS Paris Saclay)
+This repository contains the code done for the final project of the Optimal Transport course at ENSAE Paris.
+It has been done by Mathilde Kaploun (ENSAE Paris), Thomas Doucet (ENSAE Paris) and Chloé Sekkat (ENSAE Paris \& ENS Paris Saclay)

 # Improving GANs using Optimal Transport

 ## OT-GAN from scratch

 The goal is to implement a GAN variant that builds on Optimal Transport following the approach taken by [this paper](https://arxiv.org/abs/1803.05573),